johnpatrickanders/goAlgo/readme.md

 ### Draggable Graph Walls
 ***
 The user may drop walls along the pathfinding graph by clicking an unoccupied node.
 This fills the node with a black circle and marks it as a wall.
-Later, when the user clicks the sort button, the given pathfinding algorithm is able to notice which <Node/>'s are marked in this way.
+Later, when the user clicks the sort button, the given pathfinding algorithm is able to notice which nodes are marked in this way.

 ![](readmeImages/walls.gif)